Community and Well-Being

 Emory students reading outside

-Emory’s Center for Student Wellbeing launched a new well-being coaching program available to all undergraduate, graduate and professional students in September 2024.
+Emory’s Center for Student Wellbeing's well-being coaching program is available to all undergraduate, graduate and professional students.
 The program provides non-clinical individual coaching for students who would like to make changes in their lives through support, discussion, reflection, plan development and action.
-To support the initiative, the center hired two full-time coaches who will work with students to help them focus on achieving personally meaningful goals.
+Two full-time coaches work with students to help them focus on achieving personally meaningful goals

 Read more about the program